Andrea Kalivodová: Life and career

 Kalivodová has been performing with the Prague State Opera since 2002, and as a soloist since 2003, with a home venue at the Prague National Theater.
 Among her performances with the Prague State Opera were her role, in April 2008, as Carmen in Georges Bizet's opera of the same name at the O2 Arena in Prague, a production which was also staged in Budapest, Mannheim, and Freiburg, among other cities across Europe and in the Czech Republic.
 In July 2009 she performed the role of the Witch in Rusalka on a revolving stage in Český Krumlov, in a production directed by Josef Průdka and conducted by John Keenan of the New York Met.
 During her career she has worked with conductors including Leoš Svárovský, Vladimír Válek, Petr Vronský, Fabio Luisi, John Keenan, Heiko Mathias Förster, and Kaspar Zehnder.

 Kalivodová also writes her own material, and is involved in a project entitled Alma Mahler, Her Life and Songs, featuring the autobiography of Alma Mahler put to music.
-She has also hosted a performance of the operetta Polish Blood, by Oskar Nedbal, at Karlín Musical Theater in Prague.
+She has also performed in the operetta Polish Blood, by Oskar Nedbal, at Karlín Musical Theater in Prague.
 In late 2011, Kalivodová's first album, The Paths of Love was released, a live performance from the Music of Thousands Mahler Jihlava Festival, where she performed a collection of Czech songs, mostly connected to folklore, including Antonín Dvořák's "Songs My Mother Taught Me", Otakar Ostrčil's "The Orphan", and compositions by Petr Eben, Jan Kunc, Bohuslav Martinu and Leos Janacek.

-Kalivodová also does charity work, principally for IKEMU, which focuses on sufferers of pulmonary hypertension, and the Cerebrum Association, supporting patients with brain injuries.
+Kalivodová also does charity work, principally for IKEMU, which focuses on people with pulmonary hypertension, and the Cerebrum Association, supporting patients with brain injuries.